yanfrimmel/InvasiveSpecies/README.md

 # InvasiveSpecies

-A 2d game written in Haskell with Reflex FRP and SDL2
+A 2d game POC written in Haskell with Reflex FRP and SDL2

 ![Example with open terminal](Example.png)